Skip to main content

 Set up the signature provider

-Once you have your key pair, you need a mechanism to use it for signing transactions, so let's create the SignatureProvider and add it to book_review.ts.
+Once you have your keypair, you need a mechanism to use it for signing transactions.
+Let’s create the SignatureProvider and add it to book_review.ts.

 const bookKeeperSignatureProvider = newSignatureProvider(bookKeeperKeyPair);

-The newSignatureProvider function creates a signature provider using the provided key pair (bookKeeperKeyPair).
-This signature provider is responsible for signing any transaction before it's sent to the blockchain.
+The newSignatureProvider function creates a signature provider using the provided keypair (bookKeeperKeyPair).
+This signature provider is responsible for signing any transaction before it is sent to the blockchain.

 Using the signAndSendUniqueTransaction method

-So we can now add our first transaction to the main function in book_review.ts:
+Now we can add our first transaction to the main function in book_review.ts:

 await client.signAndSendUniqueTransaction(